 Learn Your Limits

 Not everyone can handle the same amount of summer sun and heat when they’re outside.
 A variety of factors may make people more vulnerable to issues involving sun and heat exposure, including age and medication.
-If you’re currently taking a new medication, be sure to check with your doctor to see if you need to worry about how much time you’re spending out in the sun.
+Consider that almost 60% of people over the age of 60 suffer from varicose veins.
+If you’re currently taking a new medication for any vein disease or other disorder, be sure to check with your doctor to see if you need to worry about how much time you’re spending out in the sun.
 Likewise, when you’re outdoors with your family, keep track of how long your kids are spending out in the sun – they’ll likely burn faster than you will.

 While getting outdoors during the summer can be fun, it’s important to stay protected and safe from heat exhaustion and sun exposure.
 Even if you live in a place like Tampa and want to take advantage of the 246 full days of sun every year, make sure you’re staying safe.
 Keep these tips in mind before you head out for the day so you can stay safe and healthy this summer.